Sotiriou Wilmowski Logo

 Driver Negligence

-Truck accidents often stem from driver negligence, where the actions or inactions of the truck driver directly contribute to the collision.
+Truck accidents in St. Louis often stem from driver negligence, where the actions or inactions of the truck driver directly contribute to the collision.
 Cases of negligence may include instances of speeding, where drivers exceed safe limits, compromising their ability to stop or maneuver effectively.

 Additionally, distracted driving poses a significant risk, especially with the prevalence of smartphones and other electronic devices inside the cabin.
 Moreover, driving under the influence of alcohol or drugs significantly impairs judgment and reaction time, increasing the likelihood of accidents.
 Proving driver negligence requires a thorough investigation, including witness statements, police reports, and potentially even data from onboard systems like electronic logging devices.